youngjuene/Sa2VA/README.md

 ## Overview
 This repository contains the code for the paper "Sa2VA: Marrying SAM2 with LLaVA for Dense Grounded Understanding of Images and Videos".

-Sa2VA is the the first unified model for the dense grounded understanding of both images and videos.
+Sa2VA is the first unified model for the dense grounded understanding of both images and videos.
 Unlike existing multi-modal large language models, which are often limited to specific modalities and tasks, Sa2VA supports a wide range of image and video tasks, including referring segmentation and conversation, with minimal one-shot instruction tuning.
 Sa2VA combines SAM-2, a foundation video segmentation model, with LLaVA, an advanced vision-language model, and unifies text, image, and video into a shared LLM token space.

 ## Model Zoo